Snehalkmore/notes/Transaction-Management.md

 It uses existing transaction, but does not open new transaction.

 ### 7. REQUIRED (Default type .
 JPA have by default propogation type)
+1. It uses existing transaction if already open. otherwise create new transaction.
+2. if parent class method annotated with this propogatation, then child class propogation level will be hidden since it comes under parent method's propogation scope.